KDE/bluez-qt/README.md

 # BluezQt

-Qt wrapper for Bluez 5 DBus API
+Qt wrapper for BlueZ 5 DBus API

 ## Introduction

-BluezQt is a library for communication with Bluez system and session daemons.
+BluezQt is a library for communication with BlueZ system and session daemons.

 <ul>
   <li>Manager class is used to communicate with system daemon - org.bluez</li>